-I update our family’s binder at the beginning of every calendar year, or if we have a major life-change in the middle of a year (new home/address, changing insurance companies, a new baby with a new SSN, etc.)
+I update our family’s Emergency Binder at the beginning of every calendar year, OR whenever we have a major life-change in the middle of a year (new home/address, changing insurance companies, a new baby with a new SSN, etc.)

 This seems to work well for our lifestyle.
 However, you’ll want to decide what works best for you and your family.